jsantell/dancer.js/README.md

     // Note that the instance of dancer is bound to "this" object.y = this.getFrequency( 400 );
   }).onceAt( 120, function() {
-    // After 120s, we'll turn the beat off as another object's y position is still being mapped from the previous "after" method beat.off();
+    // After 120s, we'll turn the kick off as another object's y position is still being mapped from the previous "after" method kick.off();
   }).load( audio ); // And finally, lets pass in our Audio element to load

   dancer.play();